Apply settings for iOS mobile devices

 If you decide to use this setting, G Suite calendar events are not fully managed on the device.
 That means if you remotely wipe the device or account, G Suite calendar events stop syncing and all existing events are removed from the device.
 However, if you block the device or if the device is pending approval, calendar events still sync to the device and existing events stay on the device too.

 When you turn this setting on, users are asked to enter their G Suite password.
 If you use 2-Step Verification or set up SSO with a third party identity provider, the user needs to generate and enter an App password instead of using their G Suite password.
 Then, G Suite events sync to the iOS Calendar app.
 The user can choose to turn this syncing off.
-For details, see Get G Suite mail, calendars, and contacts on iOS.
+For details, see Enroll my iOS device.

 When you turn this setting off, users can still add their calendars manually.